FCIL Schaffer Grant for Foreign Law Librarians

 Atlanta, GA 30322 USA

-Deadline: The Chair of the Selection Committee must receive all applications by December 16, 2016.
+The Chair of the Selection Committee must receive all applications by January 31, 2018.
 The Selection Committee will not consider late or incomplete applications.

-Timing of Grant Disbursement: Please note that Schaffer Grant funds are disbursed to the recipient by AALL at the 2017 AALL Annual Meeting.
-Thus, it is the recipient’s responsibility to pay for all upfront costs associated with attending the 2017 Annual Meeting, such as visa fees and airfare, and to plan for these expenses accordingly.
+Please note that Schaffer Grant funds are disbursed to the recipient by AALL at the 2018 AALL Annual Meeting.
+Thus, it is the recipient’s responsibility to pay for all upfront costs associated with attending the 2018 Annual Meeting, such as visa fees and airfare, and to plan for these expenses accordingly.

-Notification: The Selection Committee will notify the FCIL Schaffer Grant for Foreign Law Librarians recipient and other applicants of its award decision by April 17, 2017.
+The Selection Committee will notify the FCIL Schaffer Grant for Foreign Law Librarians recipient and other applicants of its award decision by April 20, 2018.
 The Selection Committee also may post a general announcement in AALL publications and listservs.

 The FCIL Schaffer Grant for Foreign Law Librarians recipient will receive a formal letter of invitation to the conference from the American Association of Law Libraries.
 However, it is the recipient’s responsibility to obtain a United States visa for travel to and from the conference.
 Since the process of obtaining a United States visa is very slow, the recipient is urged to submit their visa application as soon as possible after receiving written confirmation of selection.
 If circumstances prevent the recipient from attending the AALL Annual Meeting, the grant will revert to the FCIL Schaffer Grant for Foreign Law Librarians Committee for disposition at the discretion of the Committee.